-A. It shall be a condition of employment that any Employee, within thirty (30) days after beginning employment or within thirty (30) days after the effective date of this Agreement, whichever is later, shall satisfy his or her financial obligation to the Union by (i) becoming and remaining a member of the Union pursuant to the rules and regulations established by the Union, or (ii) paying a fee to the Union which represents that portion of the dues and fees routinely charged to Union members which is related to collective bargaining and contract administration and which is lawfully chargeable to non-members.
+A. It shall be a condition of employment that any Employee, within thirty (30) days after beginning employment or within thirty (30) days after the effective date of this Agreement, whichever is later, shall satisfy his or her financial obligation to the Union by (i) becoming and remaining a member of the Union pursuant to the rules and regulations established by the Union, or (ii) paying an agency fee to the Union which represents that portion of the dues and fees routinely charged to Union members which is related to collective bargaining and contract administration and which is lawfully chargeable to non-members.
 The Union shall establish the amount of the fee in accordance with applicable law.
-The Company shall, upon thirty days' notice from the Union, discharge any Employee who is not in compliance with this section, provided that any Employee shall have the right to terminate his/her Union membership and elect to become a fee payer at any time upon thirty (30) days' notice to the Union.
+The Company shall, upon thirty days' notice from the Union, discharge any Employee who is not in compliance with this section, provided that any Employee shall have the right to terminate his/her Union membership and elect to become a fee payer.
 Neither the Company nor the Union shall discriminate against any Employee based on the Employee's union membership or fee payer status.

-B. The Company agrees that it will not retain in employment any bargaining unit member for a period of longer than thirty (30) days after he or she has been certified by the Union to the Company as being not in good standing through non-payment of dues or fees, provided this shall not be contrary to the law at that time.
+- B. The Company agrees that it will not retain in employment any bargaining unit member for a period of longer than thirty (30) days after he or she has been certified by the Union to the Company as having not timely paid dues, assessment or agency fees, as applicable, provided this shall not be contrary to the law at that time.
 It is mutually agreed that this period of thirty (30) days may be utilized by such Employee to reinstate himself or herself by paying his/her outstanding dues or fees.
-An Employee discharged for such reasons shall not be entitled to severance pay.

-C. Each Employee hired will be made aware of the Union security provisions of this contract at the time of hire.
+An Employee discharged for such reasons shall not be entitled to severance pay. - C. Each Employee hired will be made aware of the Union security provisions of this contract at the time of hire.
 To implement this provision the Company shall distribute a Union membership form, a voluntary dues check-off form, and an introductory letter from the Union (all to be furnished by the Union) to each Employee who joins the bargaining unit.

-D. Voluntary Dues Deduction or Equivalent Assessment.
+D. Voluntary Dues Deduction, Assessment or Agency Fee Amounts

-1. After the filing with the Company of an Employee's voluntary written assignment, the Company shall deduct from the earnings of such Employee and pay to the Union each month all lawful membership dues or equivalent assessment levied by the Union for the current month.
-Such membership dues or equivalent assessment shall be deducted in accordance with a schedule furnished to the Company by the Union on the first day of each month.
-An Employee's voluntary written assignment shall remain in effect in accordance with the terms of such assignment.

-2. The voluntary dues and assessments shall be made upon the following form:
+- 1. After the filing with the Company of an Employee's voluntary written assignment, the Company shall deduct from the earnings of such Employee and pay to the Union each month all lawful membership dues, Union assessments or agency fee amounts (see paragraph A) for the current month.
+Such membership dues, assessments or agency fee amounts shall be deducted in accordance with a schedule furnished to the Company by the Union on the first day of each month.
+An Employee's voluntary written assignment shall remain in effect in accordance with the terms of such assignment. - 2.
+The voluntary deduction of dues, assessments or agency fees shall be made upon the following form: